Why You Should Use Agile Methodology in Your Business Intelligence Project

 Evolution of the Agile Methodology!

 The agile methodology developed in the 1980s when the existing such as the waterfall methodology with its extensive documentation and heavyweight approach began running into problems.
 The current methods took a long time to develop, and by the time the solution was developed, business requirements had changed.
-Often projects would have to be cancelled midway, or the final solution seldom reflected the existing business requirements.
+Often projects would have to be canceled midway, or the final solution seldom reflected the existing business requirements.
 As an extreme case, the NASA space shuttle program from the 1980s was using information processing systems from the 1960s.

 This brewing frustration among software thought leaders led to the chain of informal meetings where they wanted to come up with a new robust approach to tackle this problem & resulted in the famous Snowbird meeting in Utah in early 2001, where formally the “Agile Manifesto” was signed by a group of 17 software leaders.